What does drop-ship mean in business?

-- No set location: Like most internet-based jobs, running a drop-ship business can be done virtually anywhere, as long as there is access to a laptop and internet.
+- No set location: Like most internet-based jobs, running a dropshipping business can be done virtually anywhere, as long as there is access to a laptop and Internet.

-- Savings on overhead costs: Overhead expenses are low with help from not having to pay for warehouses costs and not having to purchase inventory.
+- Savings on overhead costs: Overhead expenses are low with help from not having to pay for warehouse costs and not having to purchase inventory from multiple suppliers.

 - Covering supplier’s profits: Since you are not your own supplier, you’ll be responsible for covering those costs.

 - Liable for supplier’s mistakes: Mistakes are bound to happen, but it is important to take full responsibility and apologize if there is an error, even if it isn’t technically your fault.

 - Little control over shipping: Since the products that get shipped out to your customers aren’t coming straight from you, you don’t have any control over whether or not the correct items are being shipped.

 - Overpopulated with retailers: The ease of entry means that some dropshipping markets are overpopulated with retailers, making the competition extremely high.